tsaicw/config-files/README.md

 # Configurations
 * git    - Configuration for git
 * vim    - Configuration for vim
+* neovim - Configuration for Neovim